krishna-dhaker/tic-tac-toe/README.md

 # tic-tac-toe
-let's make this game more good. anyone can contribute in this game.
+make this game into multiplayer